 (Severe service or adverse conditions may require more frequent fluid change).
-Replace the hydraulic oil filters elements at every oil change.
-Remove, clean and reinstall the hydraulic and steer system suction line screens at first PM and every 500 hours thereafter.
+Replace the hydraulic oil filter elements at every oil change.
+Remove, clean, and reinstall the hydraulic and steer system suction line screens at first PM and every 500 hours thereafter.
 Check for leaks after installation of the filters.
 Also, check that the hydraulic line connections at the filter adapter are tightened correctly.

-Sump Tank Breather Maintenance and Inspection
+Sump Tank Breather